ga4gh/data-repository-service-schemas/README.md

 This will install both a demonstration server and a Python client that will allow you to manage Data Objects in a local server.
 You can start the demo server using `ga4gh_dos_server`.
-This starts a Data Object Service at http://localhost:8080.
+This starts a Data Repository Service at http://localhost:8080.

 ```
 wget http://hgdownload.cse.ucsc.edu/goldenPath/hg38/chromosomes/chr22.fa.gz